-- 6.0.1 2011/12 has been the third year of the shared service for Central Bedfordshire and Bedford Borough Councils.
-This has been a successful year for the service and one in which we have continued to develop our practice and meet challenges of offering creative and quality services that are cost effective. - 6.0.2 Compared to last year there has been an increase in activity across all aspects of the service.
-The increase in looked after children in both councils during 2011/12 resulted in increased numbers of referrals for permanence planning, both for adoption and for long-term fostering or for other legal alternative permanent options, such as Special Guardianship or Residence Orders. - 6.0.3 In response, the service has increased the number of assessments of prospective adopters, resulting in increased numbers of approvals.
-The full success of this will be seen in 2012/13 as children are placed with those adopters and adoption orders granted.
-In order to meet continued demand a recruitment target for adopters has been set again for 2012/13, based on known and likely numbers and needs of children requiring adoption.
-The target has been set at 24 new approvals in 2012/13. - 6.0.4 In August 2011 the Adoption Service was inspected by Ofsted and judged to be Good with outstanding features.
-The Teenage Adoption Panel was singled out for particular praise as an example of innovative practice. - 6.0.5 Overall in 2011/2012 there has been another significant increase in the number of children who have been referred for permanence planning, including those where adoption is being considered.
-Additional adoption panels have been required to meet the need. - 6.0.6 During 2011 there has been considerable Government attention paid to the performance of councils in respect to the numbers and timeliness of adoptions of children.
+- 6.0.1 2012/13 has been the fourth year of the shared service for Central Bedfordshire and Bedford Borough Councils.
+This has again been a successful year for the service and one in which we have continued to develop our practice and meet the challenges of increased demand, a national spotlight on adoption challenges of offering creative and quality services that are cost effective. - 6.0.2 There has been a continued increase in activity across all aspects of the service.
+The increase in looked after children in both councils during 2011/2012 and 2012/2013 has resulted in a hugely increased number of referrals for permanence planning, both for adoption and for long-term fostering or for other legal alternative permanent options, such as Special Guardianship or Residence Orders. - 6.0.3 In response, the service has increased the number of assessments of prospective adopters, resulting in increased numbers of approvals and adoption orders granted.
+In order to meet continued demand a recruitment target for adopters has been set again for 2013/2014, based on known and likely numbers and needs of children requiring adoption.
+The target has been set at 40 new approvals in 2013/2014. - 6.0.4 The Government's national reform of adoption has continued during 2012/2013.
 In March 2012 the Department for Education published 'An Action Plan for Adoption: Tackling Delay' which outlines measures planned to monitor and improve performance.
-Measures include addressing delay in Court Proceedings, the publishing of an adoption 'scorecard' for each council, and the setting of challenging targets to reduce delay.
-The Adoption Service is in a strong position to meet the requirements of the action plan, having robust performance monitoring and good practices in place in regard to planning for adoption. - 6.0.7 In March 2012 following the annual review of the Shared Service Level Agreement it was decided to end the Shared Service Arrangement as of 31st January 2013.
-Key staff in both councils will therefore be meeting regularly during 2012 to plan the arrangements for February 2013 and beyond.
+This was followed up by 'Further action on Adoption: Finding More Loving Homes' which was published in January 2013.
+This document outlined major changes to the adopter recruitment process, including a national recruitment gateway and improvements to adoption support.
+It also set out government plans to give the Minister reserve powers to take adopter recruitment away from local authorities if they were not able to rise to the challenge to recruit more adopters.
+The Adoption Service remains in a strong position to rise to the challenges outlined, having robust performance monitoring and good practices in place in regard to planning for adoption and adopter recruitment. - 6.0.5 In March 2012 following the annual review of the Shared Service Level Agreement it was decided to end the Shared Service Arrangement.
+This decision was subsequently reviewed in detail in Autumn 2012 with the decision being made for the disaggregation of the service to be effective from 1 January 2014.
+A project board comprising staff in both councils has been established to plan the arrangements for January 2014 and beyond.
 This planning process will involve consultation with key stakeholders and staff to ensure that an effective adoption service that meets the needs of children can be maintained and developed